 In fact, I created the project planner just for this DIY and loved it so much, I added it to my free resource library.
 You can grab your free copy by filling out the form at the end of this post.

-Because I am small, I did not want a huge vanity where I would find myself craning my neck and body across the surface just put on eyeliner.
+Because I am small, I did not want a huge vanity where I would find myself craning my neck and body across the surface just to put on eyeliner.

 I also didn’t need a ton of storage because frankly, I have one eyeliner, one mascara, one blush… you get the picture.